Top Five: Plot

 Andre asks to borrow Chelsea's phone, as his own died.
 While using it, he sees an email from her editor, revealing she is James Nielson.
 The truth devastates Andre, who angrily tells Chelsea he felt he was never funny unless he was drunk or high, and now is fearful for his career.
 Despondent and acting out at a supermarket, he is arrested.

 In jail, Andre calls Erica, who fumes over the arrest, mainly because of how it will look for her image.
 She tells him this piece of fame is all she has since she thinks she has no other talent.
 Erica's manager Benny takes the phone and tells Andre to go to his bachelor party for good press and fly out for the wedding.

 Andre's bodyguard Silk bails out Andre, and they go to a strip club for a bachelor party with a Hammy The Bear theme.
 There, Andre hangs out with Jerry Seinfeld, Adam Sandler, and Whoopi Goldberg, who give him different views on marriage and sex.
 Chelsea finds him there, wanting to make it up to him.

 Andre, Chelsea, and Silk go to the Comedy Cellar, where Andre gets up onstage and performs standup for the first time in years.
-He's still funny, and the crowd loves him.
+He is still funny, and the crowd loves him.
 Afterwards, he tells Chelsea he got inspired after being in jail and talking to DMX, who told Andre he does not want to keep rapping and wants to sing instead.
 DMX then sang "Smile", terribly.

 They drop Chelsea off at home, where she and Andre share one last kiss.
 He asks for her top five rappers, which she lists.
 While driving away, Silk tells Andre he should have gone after Chelsea.
 Andre goes through the gift bag from the party and finds items including a scented candle and a bottle of vodka.
 Then he pulls out a slipper, and Silk smiles.

 After the credits begin rolling, the movie returns to the party, where Jerry Seinfeld shares his "top five" as Sugarhill Gang, Eminem, Wale, Ice Cube, and Sir Mix-a-Lot.